david672orford/tech-for-teaching/software/index.md

 	Has vector graphics layers which can be loaded from and saved to SVG files.
 	Vector shapes can be copied between Krita and Inkscape.
 	Has provisions for frame-by-frame animation of raster (but not vector) layers.
+	Takes about 10 times as long to start as Pinta does.
 * [Imagemagick](https://www.imagemagick.org) --
 	If you need to convert one or two images, you can use one of the raster graphics editors described above.
 But if you are processing hundreds